hackerhouse-opensource/pyongyang_2407/README.md

 ## DPRK Surveillance (전자서명조작체계) RedFlag

-An accompanying presentation on device internals and DPRK Android hacking released at DC562 January 2019.
-DPRK & Android surveillance components including "libLegalInterface.so" are explored in more depth during presentation.
-The surveillance technology matches what was already seen in DPRK Red Star desktop OS, using the same ciphers to water mark and DRM / track documents.
+An accompanying presentation on device internals and DPRK Android hacking released at DC562 in January 2019.
+DPRK & Android surveillance components "Digital signature modification system" are explored in more depth during presentation.
+The surveillance technology matches similar to that already seen in DPRK Red Star desktop OS, using Android native code to water mark and DRM / track documents.
 An event logger APK is included which tracks all the user operations on the device.
-When factory reseting & wiping a device, the logger will crash as unique device identifiers are missing.
-It is not possible to use the flashing / recovery img to wipe data on a Pyongyang device unless modified.
-We enabled some features to assist hacking and exploration of the ROM contents.
+When a user accesses illegal or non-state approved media, an alert is generated and stored inside the phone - viewable to the user.

-## DPRK Android jailbreak
+## DPRK jailbreak (전자서명조작체계) bypass

-experimental exploit can be applied to the phone to allow loading of any media & bypass state censorship tools.
+experimental exploit patch can be applied to the phone to allow loading of any media & bypass state censorship tool 전자서명조작체계.

 ```
 $ adb push libmedianatsign.so /sdcard